North Korea warns will act to get back ship held by Mexico

 “So in that sense, disproving the link is the hardest nut to crack,” he told Reuters.
 “The Mu Du Bong is a slam dunk.”

+Mexico’s U.N. mission had no immediate comment on the North Korean accusations.

-North Korea is under U.N. sanctions due to its nuclear tests and missile launches.
+North Korea is under United Nations sanctions due to its nuclear tests and missile launches.
 In addition to an arms embargo, Pyongyang is banned from trade in nuclear and missile technology and is not allowed to import luxury goods.

 The U.N.
-Security Council last July blacklisted Ocean Maritime for arranging an illegal shipment on the Chong Chon Gang, which was seized in Panama and found to be carrying arms, including two MiG-21 jet fighters, hidden under thousands of tonnes of Cuban sugar.
+Security Council last July blacklisted Ocean Maritime Management Company (OMM) for arranging an illegal shipment on the Chong Chon Gang ship, which was seized in Panama and found to be carrying arms, including two MiG-21 jet fighters, hidden under thousands of tonnes of Cuban sugar.
+(Reporting by Michelle Nichols, editing by G Crosse)

-Ricardo Alday, spokesman for Mexico’s U.N. mission, said his country was fulfilling its international obligations by abiding by U.N.
-Security Council resolutions and that it was not “forcibly detaining” the ship.

-He said there were 33 crew members of the Mu Du Bong, who all held North Korean passports.